Learn about coverage and technologies of the T-Mobile network, needed for your device to connect.

 - VoLTE allows you to make and receive calls while connected to the LTE data network.
 It's available nationwide.

 - HD Voice improves in-call voice quality for compatible phones on VoLTE.

 - Enhanced Voice Services (EVS) is another codec for HD Voice that further enhances call quality.

 - Voice and data services don't work at the same time when on 2G.
 You cannot use data while on a call.

 Our maps show coverage provided by T-Mobile in the U.S. T-Mobile partners with other providers who provide roaming in other countries.
 Check out where you are covered when Traveling Abroad.

-**Qualifying postpaid plan and capable device required.
+Qualifying postpaid plan and capable device required.
 Taxes additional; usage taxed in some countries.
 Voice and text features for direct communications between 2 people.
 Communications with premium-rate (e.g., 900, entertainment, high-rate helpline) numbers not included.
-Calls from Simple Global countries, including over Wi-Fi, are $.25/min (no charge for Wi-Fi calls to US, Mexico and Canada).
+Calls from 215+ countries and destinations, including over Wi-Fi, are $.25/min (no charge for Wi-Fi calls to US, Mexico and Canada).
 Coverage not available in some areas; we are not responsible for our partners’ networks.
 Standard speeds approx. 128 Kbps.
 Not for extended international use; you must reside in the US and primary usage must occur on our US network.
 Device must register on our US network before international use.
 Service may be terminated or restricted for excessive roaming.